rfheise/heiseklearn/README.md

     - [] datasets that are setup to just model distributions
   - [] make tests easy to setup and run
    - [] https://docs.python.org/3/library/unittest.html
+  - [] framework for training on test set and testing on test set

 ### Supervised
 - [] GLM